-- Create relationships with local settlement agencies to enhance the reach to newcomers.
-Consider cohosting the information sessions or "try-it" sessions. - Partnerships can also be an opportunity to showcase the sport in a large community setting.
+- Create relationships with local settlement agencies to enhance the reach to New to Canada Participants.
+Consider co-hosting the information sessions or "tryit" sessions. - Partnerships can also be an opportunity to showcase the sport in a large community setting.

 Toronto Lightning Lacrosse20 holds sessional instructional clinics for all beginner players aged 18 and older to learn the basic skills and rules of the game.